tdautreme/image-to-abstract-coloring/README.md

 # image-to-abstract-coloring
-Python tool for create coloring for unity games Transform an image into an abstract image with limited colors Don't use excessively large images as it may take too much time.
+Transform an image into an abstract image with limited colors.
+Don't use excessively large images as it may take too much time.
 # How to run it
 ```